g-devlt/holbertonschool-shell/io_redirections_and_filters/README.md

 Prints the number of line with the word bin in /etc/passwd

 ## 16-whatsnext
-Prints every line containing root with 3 lines of trailing context
+Prints every line of /etc/passwd containing root with 3 lines of trailing context

+## 17-hidethisword
+Prints every line of /etc/passwd not containg "bin"